awkward-willy/2024-Frontend/README.md

     - Set `Homepage URL` to `http://localhost:3000`
     - Set `Authorization callback URL` to `http://localhost:3000/api/auth/callback/github`
 - If for production
-    - Change `http://localhost:3000` to your production URL
+    - Change the above two `http://localhost:3000` to your production URL

 2. Set up environment variables
 - Copy the `Client ID` and `Client Secret` from the OAuth App you created and paste them in the `.env.local` file